-Colette Dartford, a londoner by birth, studied Sociology at the University of Bath, graduating with first-class honours.
-She went on to study for a Master's degree in Research Methods and was awarded an Economic & Social Research Council scholarship to undertake a Doctorate in Political Science.
-As part of her doctoral research she spent a year in Westminster interviewing politicians, think-tank personnel and journalists and her thesis, 'New Labour, New Language: Ideas, Discourse and Policy', was published in 2001.
+Colette Dartford, a Londoner by birth, studied Sociology & Politics at the University of Bath, graduating with First-Class Honours.
+Her Master's degree in Research Methods was awarded with Distinction and she received an Economic & Social Research Council scholarship to undertake a Doctorate in Political Science.
+Her thesis, 'New Labour, New Language: Ideas, Discourse and Policy', was published in 2001.

-In 2006 she was offered the opportunity to move to Napa Valley in northern California, where she studied Viticulture and Enology course at University of California at Davis, and indulged her passion for creative writing.
-It was while she was in Napa that she began to write her debut novel, LEARNING TO SPEAK AMERICAN, which was shortlisted for the Amazon Breakthrough Novel Award.
+In 2006 Colette moved to the Napa Valley in northern California, where she studied Viticulture and Enology and indulged her passion for creative writing.
+During this time she wrote her debut novel, LEARNING TO SPEAK AMERICAN, which was shortlisted for the Amazon Breakthrough Novel Award.

 Olivia always thought she had the perfect family life.
 A loving husband in Geoffrey, a thoughtful and intelligent son in Edward and a beautiful home in the Somerset countryside.

 But all that changed when Geoffrey's business went under.
 Now penniless and homeless, Geoffrey is living with his recently widowed mother, whilst Olivia has been forced to take a job as housemistress at her son's elite boarding school.